 Registering or using an internet domain name with bad-faith intent to profit from the goodwill of a trademark belonging to someone else.

-When an application uses a company’s trademark or IP in order to appear as an official download of the brand on Apple, Microsoft, and Android stores.
+When an application uses a company’s trademark or IP in order to appear as an official download of the brand on online app stores.

-An unofficial market where goods are sold through channels that have not been authorised by the official supplier.
-The actual products, however, may not be explicitly illegal.
+An unofficial market where goods are sold through channels that have not been authorized by the official supplier.
+The actual products, however, may not be explicitly illegal, though the practice is generally considered harmful to the original brand,

-When someone tries to appear as the genuine social media outlet or website of a brand.
+When a third party attempts to fool others by appearing as the genuine social media outlet or website of a brand.

 Intellectual property rights

-These are rights granted to people over the creations of their minds.
-This includes trademarks, patents, copyrights, and design rights.
+These are rights and legal protections granted to people over the creations of the mind.
+Intellectual property, or IP, includes trademarks, patents, copyrights, and design rights.

-The act of analysing internet traffic to detect the sales of counterfeit goods, as well as the infringement of patents and copyrights.
+The act of analyzing internet traffic to detect the sales of counterfeit goods, as well as the infringement of patents and copyrights.

 A product that resembles another item, but isn’t exactly identical.
 Knockoffs are usually made with lower quality materials and are usually sold at a cheaper price than the original.